All posts

 Step 5: Check in twice a day instead of managing every prompt.
 Review decisions, redirect if needed, and spend the rest of your time on work that only you can do.

 The tools exist.
-The question is whether you're still typing one prompt at a time, or building a team that works while you think.
+The open question is whether you're still typing one prompt at a time, or sitting in a channel where your people and your agents can see the same work.